dwisianto/github-bak2021-03/d4/d18/jforests/README.md

 ## What is the purpose of the Input package?

-The input package deals with the extraction of feature structures from raw texts that are appropriate for different actions; such as compression, clustering, and ranking operation.
+The input package deals with the **extraction** of feature structures from raw texts that are appropriate for different actions; such as compression, clustering, and ranking operation.

+The input/sparse package is useful for reading in a sparse feature format

+- SparseTextFileReader
-- FeatureAnalyzer
+- SparseTextFileLine
-- FeatureStatistics
+    - MetaData
-- OriginalFeatureValues
+    - MetaLineParser
-- FeatureValuePair
+    - FeatureMetaData

 The clustering operation are dealt with the following files